MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-handler-file-cpp.md

 ## Set a label

 Setting a label is a two part process.
 First, having created a handler that points to the file in question, the label can be set by calling `FileHandler->SetLabel()` with some parameters: `mip::Label`, `mip::LabelingOptions`, and `mip::ProtectionOptions`.
-First, we must resolve the label id to a label and then define the labeling options.
+First, we must resolve the label ID to a label and then define the labeling options.

-### Resolve label id to mip::Label
+### Resolve label ID to mip::Label

 The **SetLabel** function's first parameter is a `mip::Label`.
 Often, the application is working with label identifiers rather than labels.
 The label identifier can be resolved to the `mip::Label` by calling **GetLabelById** on the file or policy engine: